attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 The OAuth Redirect URL is the URL to your application, where the user is redirect once the login process is completed.
 When the application attempts an OAuth login, AT&T servers verify that the passed callback matches the one provisioned for your application.

-The HTML5 SDK is using iframes to handle the OAuth login, because of this cross-domain access, controls come into effect.
-When the AT&T API redirects the user (in the iframe) back to http://yourhost:yourport/att/callback, yourhost:yourport will need to match exactly with the yourhost:yourport where the application was loaded.
+When the AT&T API redirects the user back to http://yourhost:yourport/att/callback, yourhost:yourport will need to match exactly with the yourhost:yourport where the application was loaded.

 For example, if your application is hosted on mynewapp.com, and the user loads mynewapp.com, then your redirect URL should be http://mynewapp.com/att/callback